 Fear of change is subtle.
-It operates under the radar convincing you that it's there to protect you and keep you safe.
+It operates under the radar convincing you that it's there to protect you.
+To keep you safe.

 In reality, fear is one of the most common reasons for resistance to change because it stops you taking any action at all.